mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ### The result table has no rows

-The result table might be empty if a filter returns no values or if the base table was empty as well.
+The result table might be empty if a filter returns no values or if the base table is empty.
+Since queries will run every time the user opens a view, it is possible that the data has changed or that the filter criteria returns no matches.

+Providing a count of rows and columns from the original base table would eliminate confusion around the data source (the table is not empty).

+Additionally, users should be able to identify which input columns are filtered, see the applied criteria for each filter and remove the filters if needed.

 ### There are duplicate values

+If a user adds a column with multiple records without an aggregation, values from other columns will be duplicated.
+Adding aggregations by default for columns with multiple records would help users discover this functionality.

+The system can determine the aggregation formula based on the column's data type.

 ## 7. Alerts and Error Prevention